Figures for district heating investments for 2022 will be published in October 2023.

 The statistics were started in 1983.
 District heating was very little widespread in Norway before this time.
 The purpose is to elaborate statistics for the district heating activity in Norway.
 The basis for the statistics is data from plants that produce district heating with the purpose to distribute / sell it to third part (other users than the enterprise).
 Statistics for production, consumption by sector, fuel consumption in the production, and technical and economic main figures as income and investments are prepared and published.

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8 am.
-Prior to this, a minimum of three months' advance notice is given inthe Statistics Release Calendar.
+Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calender.

-The Division for National Accounts uses the value figures from the district heating statistics in their calculations, while the Division for Environmental Statistics uses the energy figures in their calculations of emissions.
-The district heating statistics are also used in the Energy balance sheet and the Energy account for Norway.
-No preliminary figures for district heating are published, only final figures.
+The Division for National Accounts uses the value figures from the district heating statistics in their calculations.
+The physical quantity figures are used in the Energy balance and the Energy account and in emissions calculations for Norway.

 The issue is included in the regulation for structure statistics (No 58/97) and energy statistics (1099/2008)

-The sources are data that are collected from the district heating plants in Norway.
+The sources are data that are collected from the district heating plants in Norway, by a form that they fill out in Altinn.

 Statistics Norway collects district heating data on behalf of Norwegian Water Resources and Energy Directorate (NVE).
 Questionnaires are sent in electronically through Altinn.

-The questionnaires are being edited manually.
+Editing is defined here as checking, examining and amending data.
+It is automatic consistency controls in the Altinn form, so the respondents easier can detect errors and correct them.
+It is also automatic controls on the data received.
 The reported figures are compared with data that are reported for the previous years, to see if some data might have been forgotten or if there are large discrepancies to the figures that have been reported before.
-Some consistency controls are also done electronic in the Excel-sheet where the reported data are filled in.
-Consistency of data reported in the different columns in the questionnaire is checked.
-The plants are contacted if it is discrepancies between the reported figures, or if figures are missing or are very different from data reported in previous years.
+Consistency of data reported in the different columns in the questionnaire is also checked automatic.
+The plants are contacted if there are inconsistencies in the reported figures, or if figures are missing or are very different from data reported in previous years.
+The investment figures are compared with data from the enterprises' annual reports, which is available in the autumn.
+Due to that, investment figures are published later than the other figures; in September / October.

-The collected data are used directly, and the statistics are presented without any adjustments.
+The edited data are presented gathered for all plants, and with weighted average prices.
+The statistics are presented without any seasonal adjustments.

 Comparable figures are available from 1983.
 The information is less detailed for the years before 1986.